Ocr'd Text:

 (includes all afternoon/evening concerts and

-RW masterclass; does not include 'Sing Schubert")
+RW masterclass; does not include 'Sing Schubert')

 STUDENT SHOWCASE